« Baseball Season is Over. Goddamn Winter has Officially Come | 回到主頁面 | The Demise of Vinyl? Not Even Close »

 In short, Kino-eye is the possibility of seeing normal life at any momentum or in any material order that is inaccessible to the unaided human eye.
 In The Man with a Movie Camera, Vertov used all these kinds of Kino tactics to decode the originally invisible world.
 Furthermore, though the initial version didn’t come with the score, following Vertov’s instructions, The Alloy Orchestra composed a post-modern oriented soundtrack for this film in 1996.
 If we delve deeper, we will find besides Kino-eye, Vertov also advocated the concept of Radio-eye, which means audible Kino-eye transmitted by radio.
 Its purpose was to eliminate the distance between people.
 During that silent era, Vertov had already been aware of the power of sounds; he was really acting like a prophet.

-2. A document about daily life in the revolutionary city.
 In 1929, Russia was in a fluent state, whether its culture, economic, politic and technology was filled with uncertainty.
 It had lagged behind the Western world’s Industrial Revolution, though it followed tightly, no one really knew what the end result would be.
 So this kind of insecure but sometimes enthusiastic atmosphere in its capitol Moscow was exactly what Vertov tried to convey in this film.

 Through the use of new machinery, the Russian farmers could manufacture more efficiently and workmen would able to produce in greater numbers.
 These laboring processes, including other daily activities from mundane rituals like weddings, funerals and divorce registrations, to other social exercises like ballgames, swimming and diving, were all highlighted in The Man with a Movie Camera.